microsoftarchive/Learn-LTI/docs/TROUBLESHOOTING.md

 In our experience, the only case when this happens is when user signs into Learn-LTI app with an onmicrosoft.com account which does not map to the email of any of the enrolled users of the course.

+## Testing the LTI Services responses using ZTest
+You can test the LTI responses from your LMS to ensure LTI messages/calls are being successfully recieved and sent by using ZTest link: https://ztest.cengage.info/ztest/

+Here are the steps for installing [ZTest Tool](ZTEST.md) (you can install ZTest by following the steps in the doc)

 ## Understanding what the Azuredeploy.json implements when running the run.bat/Deploy.ps1

 The Deployment utilizes an ARM Azure Resource Manager Template this deploys the following Azure Services into your Azure Subscription